crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_3.md

  | ![Step 1](./img/replace_token_1.png) | ![Step 2](./img/replace_token_2.png) |

  #### Deploy the pipeline
  Now let's deploy the application again and observe the results.
 But first, you may want to make a GET request to your application to refresh your memory of what is returned for "ConnectionString".
-At this time it should be "\_\_ConnectionString\_\_".
+At this time it should be empty.

  1. Click "Create release"
  1. Click "Create"